-- In some special cases, HIV positive people who have contact with blood in their work, can face restrictions.
+- In rare cases, HIV can lead to work restriction.
 If such restrictions affect your ability to work, you have a right to economic compensation.

 As a young person, pupil or student

-As a young person, you can contact the youth guidance centre (”ungdomsmottagning”) in your city or county if you have questions concerning sex and relations, prevention or bullying.
-There are different youth guidance centres in all of Sweden’s counties, and the help and guidance one can get there is always free.
-The age limit for those who can receive support from the youth guidance centres is different between different counties and even between different centres.
+As a young person, you can contact the youth guidance center (“ungdomsmottagning”) in your city or county if you have questions concerning sex and relations, prevention or bullying.
+There are different youth guidance centers in all of Sweden’s counties, and the help and guidance one can get there is always free.
+The age limit at the youth guidance centers is different between different counties and even between different centers.
 Normally, the upper age limit is 23 or 25 years.
-At the youth guidance centre, you have the right to guidance concerning prevention, and you can also get emergency prevention (morning after-pills).
-You do not have to worry about getting reported if you have had unprotected sex – the people who work at the youth guidance centres are bound by professional secrecy.
-You can read more about the youth guidance centres in Stockholm here.
+At the youth guidance center, you have the right to guidance concerning prevention, and you can also get emergency prevention (morning after-pills).
+You do not have to worry about getting reported if you have had unprotected sex – the people who work at the youth guidance centers are bound by professional secrecy.
+You can read more about the youth guidance centers in Stockholm here.
 You can also find guidance in English online, through UMO.

-As an HIV positive person, you have the same right to education as everyone else.
+If you are living with HIV you have, of course, the same right to education as everyone else.
 You should be able to attend school and study at the university without any restrictions.
-If your are experiencing discrimination in school or at your educational facility because of your HIV status, this is a breach of discrimination laws.
+If you do experience discrimination in school or at your educational facility because of your HIV status, this is a breach of discrimination laws.
 You should contact the Discrimination Ombudsman (DO) in the case of discrimination.

 Every Swedish municipality has a responsibility to provide schooling to all children according to their needs.
 A municipality can never ignore such responsibility with the excuse that a child has HIV.
-The parent(s) of an HIV positive school child is not obliged to inform the school about the child’s HIV status.
-According to Stockholm county’s guidelines for pre-schools and schools, the child’s HIV doctor should inform the parent(s) that it is recommended that parent(s) inform the school nurse that the child has a blood borne infection.
-In other words, the HIV doctor is obliged to inform the parent(s), but the parent(s) is not obliged to tell the school or school nurse.
+The HIV doctor is obliged to inform the parent(s) about relevant recommendations concerning disclosure, but the parent(s) is not obliged to tell the school or school nurse.

-- If you are under the age of 23 or 25, you have the right to free counseling concerning prevention, and also to emergency prevention, through your local youth guidance centre (ungdomsmottagning)
+- If you are under the age of 23 or 25, you have the right to free counseling concerning prevention, and also to emergency prevention, through your local youth guidance center (ungdomsmottagning)

-- You have the right to study without facing discrimination, and neither you nor your parent(s) have a legal obligation to disclose your HIV status in schools.
+- You have the right to study without facing discrimination, and neither you nor your parent(s) have a legal obligation to disclose your HIV status in school.